 When you order the fibre line you need to provide 2 locations:

 1. Where you want the data to connect to (usually your business)

 The fibre is routed from the carrier's network to the nearest point of presence (PoP) and then delivered via dedicated fibre to your business location, this is called the termination point.

 The line is dedicated to your business and you don't share the bandwidth.
 You get the same upload and download speed great for file sharing, VoIP and cloud applications.
 You are not restricted by the speed available, in fact you can get over 10Gbps if your business needs it.
 You'll also get a service level agreement (SLA) guaranteeing speed, availability, packet-loss and jitter.

 Dedicated means that the service is not shared.
 Some other broadband services are shared and slow down at busy times e.g. lunchtime.
-A dedicated service does not slow down if other businesses are using the internet ecessively.
+A dedicated service does not slow down if other businesses are using the leased line internet access excessively.

 Symmetric means that the service has the same upload and download speed.
 For example 100 Mbps upload / 100 Mbps download.
 Other broadband services have asymmetric properties which means the upload and download speeds are different.
 For example FTTP can have 80 Mbps download / 20 Mbps upload.